wp-plugins/foxyshop/readme.txt

 == Upgrade Notice ==

-= 4.1.4 =
+= 4.1.5 =
-Adding a few features plus a few minor fixes
+A couple new features/fixes and FoxyCart 1.0 support